 - How each of the supply planning methods work.

 - How each supply planning method processes the supply network and what that means for the planning output.

 - How the MRP and DRP differ with a walkthrough of the bill of material table from a software vendor.

 - How to prevent the all too common marginalization of the business on complex supply planning application implementations.

 - Lessons on simulation.
-The pros and cons of performing simulation in the main planning environment versus an external application.
+The pros and cons of performing simulation in the primary planning environment versus an external application.

-- How reorder point planning, and how reorder point planning applies in certain circumstances, even when the most advanced planning methods are available to the company.
+- How to reorder point planning, and how to reorder point planning applies in certain circumstances, even when the most advanced planning methods are available to the company.

 - Understanding and explaining the results from a supply planning cost optimizer, and how to correctly measure the quality of output from a supply planning cost optimizer.